Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Mathematical Background

-To derive Theorems \ref{thm:LS} and \ref{thm:rates}, we need some mathematical machinery.
-This comes in a real-algebraic form and involves preordered semirings in particular.
-The following definitions and results are from \cite{fritz2022,fritz2023}.
+To derive our results, we need some mathematical machinery that comes in a real-algebraic form and involves preordered semirings in particular.
+The minimal background required to use these techniques will be presented in this section.
+All definitions and results presented here are from \cite{fritz2022,fritz2023}, where one can find further details.

-We only study commutative algebraic structures in this work.
-We say that a tuple $(S,+,\cdot,0,1,\preceq)$ is a {\it preordered semiring} if $(S,+,0)$ and $(S,1,\cdot)$ are commutative semigroups where the multiplication distributes over the addition and $\preceq$ is a preorder (a binary relation which is reflexive and transitive) satisfying
+Throughout this work, we follow the convention $\N=\{1,2,\ldots\}$ and denote {${[n]:=\{1,\ldots,n\}}$} for all $n\in\N$.
+We will only study \emph{commutative} algebraic structures.
+A tuple $(S,+,\cdot,0,1,\preceq)$ is called a {\it preordered semiring} if $(S,+,0)$ and $(S,1,\cdot)$ are commutative semigroups where the multiplication distributes over the addition and $\preceq$ is a preorder (a binary relation which is reflexive and transitive) satisfying

 for all $a\in S$.
 As above, we usually omit the multiplication dot between elements in the semiring.
 We denote by $\sim$ the equivalence relation generated by $\preceq$, i.e. $x\sim y$ if and only if there are $z_1,\ldots,z_n\in S$ such that